psyb0t/utils/README.md

 ### Usage

 ```
-./convert-video-to-transparent-gif.sh <video_filename> <transparent_color>
+./convert-video-to-transparent-gif.sh <video_filename> <transparent_color> [scale_divisor] [framerate]
 ```

 - `<video_filename>`: The name of the video file you want to convert.
 - `<transparent_color>`: The color you want to make transparent in the GIF.
+- `[scale_divisor]`: Optional.
+The divisor for the original dimensions of the video (default is 1).
+- `[framerate]`: Optional.
+The framerate for the GIF (default is 10).

 ### Example

 ```
-./convert-video-to-transparent-gif.sh video.mov black
+./convert-video-to-transparent-gif.sh video.mov black 2 15
 ```

-This will create a GIF named `video.gif` with the black color made transparent.
+This will create a GIF named `video.gif` with the black color made transparent, dimensions divided by 2, and a framerate of 15.

 ---